didlie-dev/layr-project/index.md

 As long as the user maintains sole access to their private key, they alone have the power to decrypt the encrypted content.
 If a user with another keys tries to decrypt the file’s contents, it will return an unreadable output.
-Having the encryption happen client-side and not on the host’s device reduces the risk of tampering.
+Having the encryption happen client-side and not on the host’s device means that the host only ever receives encrypted content.

 <figure>
   <center>